willprice/two-stream-action-cnn-analysis-thesis/thesis.md

-We introduce the basic concepts of artificial neural networks and convolutional neural networks, then we go on to look at visualisation techniques developed to understand the different aspects of trained CNNs with a particular focus on excitation back propagation which is studied at depth in [@sec:ebp-for-2scnn] and extended for use on temporal networks.
+We introduce the basic concepts of artificial neural networks and convolutional neural networks, then we go on to look at visualisation techniques developed to understand the different aspects of trained CNNs with a particular focus on excitation back propagation which is studied at depth in [@sec:ebp-for-2scnn] and extended for the application to two stream CNNs.

 ## Artificial neural networks (ANNs) {#sec:background:ann}

 Biology is a rich source of inspiration for techniques in computer science.
 Artificial neural networks (ANNs) form a strand of biologically inspired computational models based on the learning and communication processes in the brain.
-To understand neural networks, we will take each concept from the bottom up step by step until we arrive at the modern model of an artificial neural network.
+To understand neural networks, we will examine each concept from the bottom up step by step until we arrive at the modern model of an artificial neural network.
 First we shall examine *artificial neurons*, of which there are several models, the earliest being the McCulloch-Pitts neuron[@mcculloch1943_logicalcalculusideas], followed by the perceptron[@rosenblatt1957_Perceptronperceivingrecognising].
-We will then see how one can form a network made up of artificial neurons using perceptrons, then briefly discuss the computational challenges scaling these networks up to process images or videos leading onto the introduction to convolutional neural networks, a constrained form ANN architecture encoding certain assumptions about the input to make training these models on modern computers a viable proposition.
+We will then demonstrate how one can form a network made up of artificial neurons using perceptrons, then briefly discuss the computational challenges scaling these networks up to process images or videos leading into an introduction to convolutional neural networks, a constrained form ANN architecture encoding certain assumptions about the input to make training these models on modern computers a computationally tractable proposition.

 ### The McCulloch-Pitt's neuron